Dictionarry-Hub/profilarr/README.md

 # Profilarr

-Profilarr is a Python-based tool designed to add import/export/sync functionality to the \*arr suite.
-It offers a user-friendly way to export existing custom formats / profiles, import new ones or sync a master instance of Radarr / Sonarr with extras.
+Profilarr is a Python-based tool designed to add import/export/sync/delete functionality to the \*arr suite.
+It offers a user-friendly way to:
+- Export existing custom formats / profiles
+- Import new custom formats / profiles
+- Sync a master instance of Radarr / Sonarr with other instances
+- Delete existing custom formats / quality profiles

 ## Discord